The Legend of the Fox: The one who sees what others do not see

 The young man then understood that the Fox was not just showing him a place…

-🔮 Symbolism of the Fox in Indigenous Traditions
+🔮 Symbolism of the Fox in Indigenous traditions

 • Clairvoyance: perceiving what is subtle, delicate, hidden.